WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_profiles.md

 This search is in related sources - within the the SMART Guidelines ecosystem - or even outside, such as IHE or HL7 or national guidance.
 In these cases, the L3 author shall apply the necessary validation as the profiles may not meet the expectations or may change without warning.

-The recommended priority for the search for existing profiles
+The recommended priority for the search for existing profiles and extensions:
   * other SMART IGs
   * HL7 international balloted reference implementation guides
   * IHE profiles